TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/FrontendsBackends/Index.rst

 This section is about the configuration on the Redis server, not the client.

 For the flushing by cache tags to work, it is important that the integrity of the cache entries and cache tags is maintained.
-This may not be the case, if an eviction policy  (`maxmemory-policy`) is used.
-For example, for a page id=81712, the following entries may exist in Redis:
+This may not be the case, depending on which eviction policy (`maxmemory-policy`) is used.
+For example, for a page id=81712, the following entries may exist in the Redis page cache:

 #. "tagIdents:pageId_81712" (tag->identifier relation)
 #. "identTags:81712_7e9c8309692aa221b08e6d5f6ec09fb6" (identifier->tags relation)
 #. "identData:81712_7e9c8309692aa221b08e6d5f6ec09fb6" (identifier->data)

 If entries are evicted (due to memory shortage), there is no mechanism in place which ensures that all entries which are related, will be evicted.
-This may result in the situation that the cache entry still exists, but the tag entry (which reflects the relation "cache tag => cache identifier" and is used for :php:`RedisBackend::flushByTag()` has been removed).
-If this occurs, the cache can no longer be flushed if content is changed on the page or an explicit flushing of the page cache for this page is requested.
+If `maxmemory-policy allkeys-lru` is used, for example, this may result in the situation that the cache entry (identData) still exists, but the tag entry (tagIdents) does not.
+The tag entry reflects the relation "cache tag => cache identifier" and is used for :php:`RedisBackend::flushByTag()`).
+If this entry is gone, the cache can no longer be flushed if content is changed on the page or an explicit flushing of the page cache for this page is requested.
 Once this is the case, cache flushing (for this page) is only possible via other means (such as full